CarlosNZ/fig-tree-evaluator/README.md

 #### Connecting to the database

 In order to query the SQL database, fig-tree must be provided with a database connection object in its `sqlConnection` option.
-The connection object can be any object that implements a `query` method with the following signature:
+The connection object can be any object that implements a `query` method with the following type structure:

 ```ts
 interface SQLConnection {